ibm-cloud-docs/Backup/faqs.md

 {: #agent-offline}
 {: support}

 If you registered the backup agent to the WebCC but it shows as offline within the Computers section of the WebCC, then the agent cannot communicate with the WebCC.
-To resolve, make sure that you apply the information in [Configuring Ports to allow communication between the backup agent and Cloud Backup Portal](/docs/Backup?topic=Backup-portinfo).
+To resolve, make sure that you apply the information in [Configuring firewall ports for {{site.data.keyword.backup_notm}}](/docs/Backup?topic=Backup-portinfo).
 For more information, see the following topics in the troubleshooting section.

 * [Why does my Linux&reg; Backup Agent appear offline?](/docs/Backup?topic=Backup-troubleshoot-LinuxAgent)
 * [Why does my Windows Backup Agent appear offline?](/docs/Backup?topic=Backup-troubleshoot-WinAgent)